snap-one/drivers-common-public/Drivers Metrics Namespace.md

 Any data is allowed in the metric value, but it is suggested to remove any carriage returns or newlines and replace them with a string of four spaces.

-It is suggested that the metric key should be in in PascalCase to maintain readability and reduce character counts.
-This is not a requirement.
+It is suggested that the metric key should be in in PascalCase.
+This is not a requirement, but will aid in maintaining readability and will reduce character counts compared to snake or kebab case.

+If the metric is reporting an error condition, the metric key should be of the form `Error_[ErrorName]`.
+This is not a requirement, but will aid in sorting and discovery of errors.

 Additionally, drivers under development or metrics being prototyped should have their namespaces complete as above and then additonally be prefixed with `sandbox.`, to ensure that the metrics will work correctly and will not interfere with production metrics.

 ## Implementation

 This spec is implemented in the `metrics.lua` module published in the `drivers-common-public` github repository.
 In order for this to generate production metrics, the Lua global variable `IN_PRODUCTION` must be set to true.
-This is done automatically by including the content of the `drivers-common-internal` repository.
+This is done automatically by using `pcall (require, 'drivers-common-internal.global.production')` which requires access to the `drivers-common-internal` repository.

 ### Usage